Fantastic finish: Lincoln Christian 31, Jones 29

 In the third quarter, Jones blocked Lancaster's 23-yard field goal and Braydon Scott returned it for a touchdown that cut Lincoln's lead to 14-13.

-It was Lincoln Christian that dominated on offense with 406 yards, including 200 from Brown through the air with 17 completions on 27 attempts.
+Lincoln Christian dominated on offense with 406 yards, including 200 from Brown through the air with 17 completions on 27 attempts.
 Brown also ran for 187 yards and two touchdowns, including a 63-yard score for the game’s first points early in the second quarter.

 “After Jones scored to take the lead, our kids never panicked,” Ricke said.
 “It was a back and forth game as teams traded blows.”